kiralysanyi/pigon/server/endpoint docs v2.md

 ```
 Each device entry contains:
 - `deviceID`: The unique identifier of the device.
-- `deviceInfo`: A JSON object containing information about the device (useragent, device name, etc.).
+- `deviceInfo`: A JSON object containing information about the device (user agent, device name, etc.).
 - `registerDate`: The date and time the device was registered.

 ### **Response (Failure)**